TUESDAY, 20th March|

-Then I found myself wondering: what about all those secret identies I'd made up for these characters, did they exist too?
+Then I found myself wondering: what about all those secret identities I'd made up for these characters, did they exist too?
 They wouldn't really need them if they don't exist while I'm awake, or what?
 And then it occurred to me-- for the first time-- that all those alter-egos of my fantasy characters were helpless misfits, impotent, losers, not only unable to do any sort of heroics but also hardly able to cope with everyday life in the real world.
 Much like myself.
 Hmmm again.

 I was wandering the streets, thinking stuff like that when I passed an ATM.
 I was pretty sure there was nothing to be had there, but checked my account anyway to see if some money I was waiting for had miraculously arrived early.
 Man, just $10 would be great, I could get a meal to get me through the night, a real meal, not junk food.
 So I put in the card, punched in my pin-code and waited for the bad news.
 The screen showed my current balance, which confused me, since it was SO wrong.

 $50,906, it said.
-I didn’t get it.
-I was expecting a minus figure, so I couldn’t understand how I could owe the bank so much money.
-I kept looking at it, trying to find the minus sign, but it wasn’t there.
+I didn't get it.
+I was expecting a minus figure, but I couldn't understand how I could owe the bank so MUCH money.
+I kept looking at it, trying to find the minus sign, but it wasn't there.
 The machine was prodding me to make a withdrawal, so I punched in my daily max of $300, expecting it to shut down and sirens to go off.
 But the money came out.

 I was stunned.
 This was even more amazing than genuine superheroes showing up in Zakkistan.
 I went to Los Dos Padres and had a Mexican steak with all the trimmings.
 I even had a beer with the meal.
 I rarely drink alcohol, but this was celebrating: the money, saving Zakkistan, strange stuff going on around me.
 All by myself, but feeling pretty good.